Lesch-Nyhan Syndrome

 History of Present Illness

-- Self-mutilating behaviors such as lip and finger biting typically develop by 2 to 3 years of age.
+Onset of self-injurious behaviors such as lip and finger biting typically occurs by 1 year of age.

 Past Medical History